Epistemic vs. Counterfactual Fairness in Allocation of Resources: Experimental Results

 \subsection{Cognitive Effort}

-In addition to our tests of perceived fairness, we investigate the extent to which treatment and size of instance affects cognitive effort of the participants.
-Specifically, we measure: \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=0pt] \item {\em response time}, the time elapsed between the survey question page being made available to the participant and the participant submitting their choice, and \item {\em question difficulty}, using the self-reports of question difficulty solicited immediately after the \smallq{} and then the \largeq{} questions. \end{itemize}
+In addition to our tests of perceived fairness, we investigate the extent to which cognitive effort varies by treatment.
+Specifically, we measure: \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=0pt] \item {\em response time}, the time elapsed between each scenario page being made available to the participant and the participant submitting her choice, and \item {\em scenario difficulty}, using the self-reports of scenario difficulty solicited immediately after the \smallq{} and then the \largeq{} scenarios. \end{itemize} We check whether the mean response time or reported difficulty on a five-point Likert scale is different between pairs of treatments, while adjusting for different variables such as optimal choice and instance size.